top of page

 The noun 'oration' has its etymological roots in the Latin word 'oratio,' which is derived from the verb 'orare,' meaning 'to speak' or 'to pray.'
 This Latin term 'oratio' was used to refer to the act of speaking in a formal and eloquent manner, often in the context of public speeches or religious rituals.
 It embodies the idea of speaking with reverence and careful consideration.
 As language and rhetoric played a significant role in ancient Roman society, the term 'oration' came to represent a carefully prepared and ceremonious speech delivered to an audience on important or ceremonial occasions, reflecting the rich tradition of persuasive and artful public speaking in classical antiquity.

-Quiz: Find the meaning of the noun oration:
+Find the correct meaning of the noun oration:

 Try Again!